 In general, latex and memory foam mattresses last the longest.
 These materials are designed to retain their shape and support over time.

 Coil mattresses, on the other hand, may only last for five to seven years.
-This is because coils can become worn down and lose their shape over time.
+This is because coils can become worn down and lose shape over time.

 How to care for your orthopedic mattress to ensure it lasts as long as possible